Atrovent Nasal Spray

 In order to ensure proper dosing, do not attempt to change the size of the spray opening.

-ATROVENT Nasal Spray (ipratropium bromide nasal spray) 0.03% is indicated for the symptomatic relief of rhinorrhea (runny nose) associated with allergic and nonallergic perennial rhinitis in adults and children age 6 years and older.
-ATROVENT Nasal Spray (ipratropium bromide nasal spray) 0.03% does not relieve nasal congestion, sneezing, or postnasal drip associated with allergic or nonallergic perennial rhinitis.
+ATROVENT Nasal Spray 0.06% is indicated for the symptomatic relief of rhinorrhea (runny nose) associated with the common cold or seasonal allergic rhinitis for adults and children age 5 years and older.
+ATROVENT Nasal Spray 0.06% does not relieve nasal congestion or sneezing associated with the common cold or seasonal allergic rhinitis.
+Do not use ATROVENT Nasal Spray 0.06% for longer than four days for a common cold or three weeks for seasonal allergic rhinitis unless instructed by your physician.

 Read complete instructions carefully and use only as directed.

-3. Before using ATROVENT Nasal Spray (ipratropium bromide nasal spray) 0.03%, blow your nose gently to clear your nostrils if necessary.
+3. Before using ATROVENT Nasal Spray 0.06%, blow your nose gently to clear your nostrils if necessary.

 5. Press firmly and quickly upwards with the thumb at the base while holding the white shoulder portion of the pump between your index and middle fingers.
 Following each spray, sniff deeply and breathe out through your mouth.